This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Does it work as cupcakes, I hear you ask?
 It sure does…

 Does it keep well?
 Yep!
-As cupcakes it lasts well for several days, and when baked as a cake- split, filled and covered with ganache and then fondant, you can get a good week out of it, following the three-day bake/ganache/fondant timeline, with several days to eat it after the event.
+As cupcakes, it lasts well for several days, and when baked as a cake- split, filled and covered with ganache and then fondant, you can get a good week out of it, following the three-day bake/ganache/fondant timeline, with several days to eat it after the event.

-You can leave the coffee out if you’re making it for kiddies (this is my go-to recipe for children’s birthday cakes) and if you prefer a cake with a lighter chocolate taste, use a chocolate that is lower in cocoa solids, or leave out the cocoa powder.
+You can leave the coffee out if you’re making it for kids (this is my go-to recipe for children’s birthday cakes) and if you prefer a cake with a lighter chocolate taste, use a chocolate that is lower in cocoa solids, or leave out the cocoa powder.

 Told ya it was versatile, didn’t I?

 And even better, this recipe is great with or without gluten.
-It’s one of the free recipes where even I would be hard pressed to tell the difference between the gluten-y and gluten-free versions (and I have a ridiculously sensitive palate.)
+It’s one of the few recipes where even I would be hard pressed to tell the difference between the gluten-y and gluten-free versions (and I have a ridiculously sensitive palate.)

-- 225ml boiling water
+- 225 ml boiling water

-- 1 ½ teaspoons instant coffee powder (optional)
+- 1 ½ teaspoons instant coffee powder optional

-- 100g dark chocolate (50 – 70% cocoa solids)
+- 100 g dark chocolate 50 – 70% cocoa solids

-- 225g unsalted butter, at room temperature
+- 225 g unsalted butter at room temperature

-- 175g caster sugar
+- 175 g caster sugar

-- 175g light brown sugar
+- 175 g light brown sugar

 - 1 teaspoon vanilla extract

-- 4 large eggs, at room temperature
+- 4 large eggs at room temperature

-- 1 teaspoon Xanthan gum (for gluten free only)
+- 1 teaspoon Xanthan gum for gluten free only

 - 1 Tablespoon Dutch cocoa